National Housing Trust Fund (NHTF)

 Please download and review the documents below to learn more about the NOFA for a NHTF Permanent Supportive Housing, get forms, and to determine if you qualify.

-NOFA Permanent Supportive Housing Program Guidelines and Application – (Applications Due: June 16, 2017 4:00 p.m.)
+NOFA Permanent Supportive Housing Program Guidelines and Application – (Applications Due: New extended deadline - July 28, 2017 4:00 p.m.)